The 5-CSRTT is a continuous performance test used to assess attentional processes and impulse control.

 White light is typically used as stimuli for this experiment, which is presented from the integrated screen below the testing tank.
-Target zones are assigned to specific locations within the tank (e.g., the five stimulus light locations).
-Responses are detected when a fish enters these zones (see image B).
+Target zones are assigned to specific locations within the tank (e.g., the five stimulus light locations, see image B below).
+Responses are detected when a fish enters these zones (see image C below).

 5-CSRTT training is divided into five distinct training stages.